Nakul-Singla18/Assignment-Coursera/README.md

 # Assignment-Coursera
-This is the solution for assignment 2 on coursera coursee cloud networking.
+This is the solution for assignment 2 on coursera course cloud networking.
+-> Cloud Computing Specialization.